anaixchel98-cyber/neuro-ai-experiments/README.md

 Exploring the intersection of artificial intelligence, neuroscience, and human cognition.

-This repository contains experiments and prototypes that apply machine learning techniques to simulated or open neuroscience datasets.
+This repository contains experiments and prototypes that apply machine learning techniques to simulated EEG-like brain signal data.

+The goal is to explore how AI models can help analyze neural patterns and detect cognitive states.

 ## Goals

 - Explore how AI can help analyze brain-related data
 - Experiment with cognitive load detection
+- Visualize neural signal patterns
-- Build visualizations of neural signals
+- Build small NeuroAI-inspired experiments
-- Investigate AI models inspired by human cognition

 ## Project Structure